zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 * 2.3 Use Accounts methods to stamp and upsert services

+Here, Spencer didn't provide the database CRUD details, because the database and web social login solutions may vary.
+In general, the `Meteor.Accounts` is one of the most widely used packages for social login with Meteor web solution.

-After dismantling the source code the Meteor.Accounts, here is the implementation of Meteor Account token generation.
+After dismantling the source code of `Meteor.Accounts`, here is the implementation of Meteor server token generation.

 ```
   Accounts.registerLoginHandler('facebookMobile', ({ options }) => {